vit/leetcode_js/src/740_deleteAndEarn/README.md

     let prev_num = 0;
     // We don't store all previous max's in an array,
     // because we only need two of them.
-    // And only one previous num for condition check.
+    // And only one previous num for collision check.

     for(const [num, weight] of nw_sorted) {
         const collision = num - prev_num == 1;